kocuj/di/README.md

 $myContainer->getOtherService();
 ```

-Additionally you can check type of service by using the following method: `checkType(string $id, ServiceType $serviceType): bool`.
+Additionally, you can check type of service by using the following method: `checkType(string $id, ServiceType $serviceType): bool`.
 You can also check if service exists in container by using the following method: `has($id): bool`.

 You can also check how many services are defined in the container by using the following method: `count() : int`.
 Alternatively you can use the function `count()` on container to check this.